 React Performance Patterns

-These patterns rely heavily on React hooks like memo, useCallback, and useMemo.
-If you want a comprehensive reference for all built-in hooks including the newer React 19 additions, check out our complete guide to mastering React hooks.
+For a comprehensive React hooks reference including React 19 additions, see our complete guide to mastering React hooks.

 import { memo, useCallback, useMemo } from "react";